dgraph-io/dgraph-docs/content/howto/exportdata/export-data-cloud.md

 Depending on the format that you chose to create an export, three files are generated.

 {{% notice "note" %}}
-Ensure that you download these files as soon as possible because the links to download these files expire after 48 hours from the time they were generated..
+Ensure that you download these files as soon as possible because the links to download these files expire after 48 hours from the time they were generated.
 {{% /notice %}}

 ### Exporting data from Dgraph Cloud using a GraphQL client

-1. Make a note of the GraphQL `<GRAPHQL_ENDPOINT>` for the instance from `Overview` in the Dgraph Cloud console.
+1. Make a note of the GraphQL endpoint for the instance from `Overview` in the Dgraph Cloud console.
+Replace `/graphql` with `/admin/slash`in the GraphQL endpoint to get the `<ADMIN_ENDPOINT>`.
 1. Authenticate the `admin` API requests by adding the `<APIKEY>` as the `Dg-Auth` header to every HTTP request.
-1. To export data you need to send autheticated request to the `admin` endpoint *`<GRAPHQL_ENDPOINT>`/admin/slash*.
+1. To export data you need to send autheticated request to `<ADMIN_ENDPOINT>`.
 1. Export data in JSON or RDF `<FORMAT>` using this mutation:

     ```graphql
     mutation {
-      export(input: { format: "<FORMAT>" })
+      export(format:"<FORMAT>") {
-        response { code message }
+        response {
+          message
+          code
+        }
         exportId
         taskId
      }
     }
    ```
    A response similar to this appears: